Complex and Adaptive Dynamical Systems: A Primer: Deterministic Evolution

-measures the number of units that are different in two genome configurations $\bf s$ and $\bf s'$, e.g.\ before and after the effect of a mutation event.
+\runinhead{{The} Hamming Distance} The Hamming distance measures the number of units that are different in two genome configurations $\bf s$ and $\bf s'$, e.g.\ before and after the effect of a mutation event.

-\underline{\bf Mutation matrix for point mutations}\\ We consider the most simplest mutation pattern, {\it viz} the case of fixed genome length $N$ and random transcription arrows afflicting only individual loci.
+\runinhead{The Mutation Matrix for Point Mutations} We consider the {}simplest mutation pattern, viz the case of fixed genome length $N$ and random transcription errors afflicting only individual loci.
 For this case, namely point mutations, the overall mutation probability